canvas-medical/documentation/collections/_guides/improve-hcc-coding-accuracy.md

 Clinical Documentation Improvement (CDI) staff often play a crucial role in reviewing potential coding gaps, especially those added via the API using external data.

-To avoid clutter in the record, there is no out of the box UI in Canvas that surfaces coding gaps that have yet to be reviewed for accuracy by staff members.
-Instead, we haven chosen to leverage plugins to allow for customization within your workflow.
-The example protocol below creates a [protocol card](/sdk/effect-protocol-cards/) when a new DetectedIssue is created for a coding gap in the `registered` status.
+There is no built in UI feature in Canvas that surfaces coding gaps that have yet to be reviewed for accuracy by staff members.
+Instead, We haven chosen to leverage plugins to allow for customization within your workflow for surfacing .
+The example protocol below creates a [protocol card](/sdk/effect-protocol-cards/) when a new DetectedIssue is created for a coding gap with a `registered` status.
 It then recommends that a staff member validates the information before presenting it to a clinician in the summary.

 The protocol will surface in each patient's chart and staff can also leverage the population page as a work list.